delvisdiazvidal/necrosis-twow/README.md

-This is fork of 1.5.2a of Necrosis LdC addon for Turtle WoW server
+This is fork of 1.5.3 of Necrosis LdC addon for Turtle WoW server

 # Changes

-Removed init dialog options (en only)
-Updated shard counting and Fel Domination CD tracking ( pylebecq )
+Add Spanish Version